microsoft/pyright/docs/configuration.md

 <a name="reportMatchNotExhaustive"></a> **reportMatchNotExhaustive** [boolean or string, optional]: Generate or suppress diagnostics for a 'match' statement that does not provide cases that exhaustively match against all potential types of the target expression.
 The default value for this setting is 'none'.

-**reportShadowedImports** [boolean or string, optional]: Generate or suppress diagnostics for files that are overriding a module in the stdlib.
+<a name="reportShadowedImports"></a> **reportShadowedImports** [boolean or string, optional]: Generate or suppress diagnostics for files that are overriding a module in the stdlib.
 The default value for this setting is 'none'.

 ## Execution Environment Options
 Pyright allows multiple “execution environments” to be defined for different portions of your source tree.
 For example, a subtree may be designed to run with different import search paths or a different version of the python interpreter than the rest of the source base.